Database Test 5 (DBT-5) Documentation

 Building the Kit

-Developed against Postgresql 8.4 and newer.
+Developed against PostgreSQL 8.4 and newer.
 May work with older versions but not quite tested.

 cd storedproc/pgsql/c